-- 3. An instructional field trip is intended to be a class activity and students are required to travel with the instructor.
-Students choosing not to ride in the scheduled college owned/rented vehicle do so at their own risk and expense. - 4.
-Wenatchee Valley College is insured through the tort claims act and does not cover employees' private vehicles.
+- 3. An instructional field trip is intended to be a class activity and students are required to travel with the instructor. - 4.
+Wenatchee Valley College is insured through the tort claims and does not cover employees' private vehicles.

 C. Use of State Vehicles